Digital Audio Basics: Audio Sample Rate and Bit Depth

 This means we can capture and reconstruct the original sine wave’s frequency with an audio sample rate at least twice its frequency, a rate called the Nyquist rate.
 Conversely, a system can capture and recreate frequencies up to half the audio sample rate, a limit called the Nyquist frequency.

-Signal above the Nyquist frequency is not recorded properly by audio-to-digital converters (ADCs), becoming mirrored back across the Nyquist frequency and introducing artificial frequencies in a process called aliasing.
+Signals above the Nyquist frequency are not recorded properly by audio-to-digital converters (ADCs), becoming mirrored back across the Nyquist frequency and introducing artificial frequencies in a process called aliasing.

 To prevent aliasing, audio-to-digital converters are often preceded by low-pass filters that eliminate frequencies above the Nyquist frequency before audio reaches the converter.
 This will prevent unwanted super-high frequencies in the original audio from causing aliasing.
 Early filters could taint the audio, but this problem is being minimized as better technology is introduced.